edge-academy/Introduction-to-Web-Development/overview.md

 ## **Syllabus**

+**Week 1: Introduction to HTML/CSS**
+  - Navigating the file system
+  - Writing HTML/CSS
+  - Basic javascript

 **Week 2: Introduction to Ruby**
   - Learning basic commands and conventions
-  - Navigating the file system
   - Basics of ruby as a language
   - Using IRB as a playground
   - Writing your first program